Infamous (comics)

-Infamous is a 2011 superhero comic book series based on the video game of the same name published by DC Comics in association with Sucker Punch Productions (the developer of the game).
+Infamous is a 2011 superhero comic book series based on the video game of the same name published by DC Comics in association with Sucker Punch Productions.
 The comic book followed the adventure of superhero, Cole MacGrath, and takes place in between the events of Infamous and Infamous 2.
 The comic primarily depicts Cole's escape from Empire City in the first game to New Marais in the second game.
 The comic features illustrations by Eric Nguyen as well as a cover art by Doug Mahnke with the story written by William Harms.
 The first issue of the six-part comic series was released in March 2011.

 Story

 Issue #1

 In the first issue, it is revealed that Moya was working with Kessler on the last stages of the Ray Sphere's Development and also helped fund his research.
 While working at an old First Sons research facility in the Neon district, Kessler reveals to Moya one of his test subjects, David, who had been exposed to the Ray Sphere eleven times.
 He explains to her that each exposure to the Ray Sphere "unlocks a new ability" within a conduit.
 In the present, the government is still covering up the situation in Empire City while over in the Historic District, Cole is mourning by Trish's grave until he is eventually confronted and consoled by Warden Harms.
 The two then make plans to flush out the rest of the First Sons by Pier 12.

 Meanwhile, over by the Steel Harbour, Moya has gathered several volunteer test subjects with one of them, Lieutenant Poole, being replaced by a mysterious man because of a "blood abnormality."
 Moya also has Alden Tate in custody and has her team of surgeons to sedate and perform a biopsy on him.
 Later that night, tension builds between Cole and Zeke as Cole tells him the truth about Kessler; that he is Cole from the future who came back in time to set up the Ray Sphere, Cole's powers, the quarantine and even Trish's death.
 All so that Cole would be powerful enough to face the Beast.

 During that same night, David has escaped his containment from the First Sons' research facility and seeks refuge at his home in North Beach, in the Neon, only to find his wife dead from a drug overdose.
 Enraged, David begins to seek revenge on Cole, who he believes is Kessler in disguise.